brutal-plugin/brutal/README.md

 * setup a party mini floating window

 ## **#credits**
-icons have been provided from:
+thanks to Henrique Lazarini for icons and sprites:

 https://opengameart.org/content/496-pixel-art-icons-for-medievalfantasy-rpg